AnthoRuiz/CardViewDotaDetails/README.md

 # CardViewDotaDetails
-CardView using Swift 4 for show Detail of Dota 2
+CollectionView using Swift 4 for show Detail of Dota 2

 # Functionality
 - Example CollectionView